- CLB has served the youth of our province continuously since 1892!

 - CLB is one of a select group awarded “Freedom of the City” by the City of St. John’s

 - CLB leaders contribute 76,000 volunteer hours to the Brigade each year, including:

-‣ Major William G. Tilley held the position of Drum Major for 63 years and has 90 years of service
+‣ Major William G. Tilley held the position of Drum Major for 63 years served the brigade for over 90 years!

 ‣ Three C.L.B.
 Officers have achieved over 75 years of service.
 Colonel David Edwards, Maj.
 William Tilley and Lt.
 Lloyd Rees